milesdaudistel/notes/notes.md

 To write Hello World in C, the first thing you do is `#include <stdio.h>`.
 How does the compiler know where stdio.h is?
 It looks for the PATH variable in the environment list.
 The PATH variable specifies where to find all your standard libraries.
 On MacOS, the PATH variable is usually contained in `~/.bash_profile`.

+`CentOS`  completely free fork of RedHat.
+Purely community backed.
+Competes with Debian for use as server OS.

 #Bash and Unix

 Useful cheat sheet for any basic bash scripting stuff:  https://devhints.io/bash